Estimating the Number of Infected Cases in COVID-19 Pandemic: Appendix

-In this appendix, we will give a justification on our estimation algorithm.
-We show that the error between our estimate, $\hat{D}_{type1}$, of the number of type I cases and its actual value $D_{type1}$ is small in expectation under reasonable assumptions about the distribution of the incubation periods. \\ \\ Denote by random variable $X$ the length of the incubation period, and for simplicity we further assume that $X\geq 0$ takes integer values.
-Let $N_{-1}, N_{-2}, ...$ denote the number of cases that were infected one day, two days and so on {\it before} the report date (for which we use $N_0$).
+In this section, we show that the error between our estimate, $\hat{D}_{type1}$, of the number of type I cases and its actual value $D_{type1}$ is small in expectation under mild assumptions about the distribution of the incubation periods. \\ \\ Denote by random variable $X$ the length of the incubation period, and for simplicity we further assume that $X\geq 0$ takes integer values.
+Let $N_{-1}, N_{-2}, ...$ denote the number of cases that were infected one day, two days and so on {\it before} the report date (for which we use $N_0$), while $N_i$'s indicate those after the report date.
 Here we limit to type I cases as we can conveniently assume that type II cases have an infinite incubation period.
-Then the expected number of cases that are discovered during the time window of $T$ days following the original report date is calculated as
+Then the expected number of cases that are discovered during the time window of $T$ days following the given report date is calculated as

-For simplicity, we would assume that all the $\mathbb{E}N_{-i}$'s take a constant value $N$.
-We feel that this should not be too unrealistic as we would expect that the number of newly infected cases per day do not vary too much when the pandemic reaches a stable stage (those at the very far distant past would be small, but they carry a very small fraction of the total number so could be ignored).
+For simplicity, we would assume that all the $\mathbb{E}N_{-i}$'s take the same value $N$.
+This is a very mild assumption as we expect that the distribution of the number of newly infected cases per day do not drift much when the pandemic reaches a stable stage (those at the very far distant past would be small, but they carry a very small fraction of the total number so could be ignored).
+Another simplifying assumption is the independence of $N_i$'s and the incubation period $X$.
 Also, we abuse the notation a bit by using $D_{.}$'s to also indicate the expected value of the associated random variable; the exact meaning will be determined by the context.
 Then Equation~\eqref{eq:expectedCases} can be rewritten as

 Under the same assumption, the number of new cases generated during the post-report time window of length $T$ days is